Lukas Hakelberg, PhD

 I joined the Center for International and Comparative Political Economy as a postdoctoral research fellow in November 2019.
 From September 2016 to October 2019 I was employed with the EU-Horizon 2020 project "Combatting Fiscal Fraud and Empowering Regulators (COFFERS)" at the University of Bamberg.
 I defended my PhD in Political and Social Sciences at the European University Institute (EUI) in Florence in November 2016.
 Before joining the EUI's PhD program, I was a Blue Book Trainee with the Middle East unit of the European External Action Service (EEAS) in Brussels and a research fellow with the Center for Environmental Studies at Freie Universität Berlin.
 I hold a master's degree in political science from Freie Universität Berlin and a Diploma in European Affairs from Sciences Po Paris.

-My research is at the intersection of International and Comparative Political Economy.
-I study the conditions under which governments successfully counter tax evasion and avoidance and how such cooperation impacts capital flows and national tax policies.
-Moreover, I'm interested in theories of International Relations dealing with hierarchies, power transitions and ideational change.
+My research is at the intersection of International, Comparative, and Historical Political Economy.
+I have studied the conditions under which governments successfully counter tax evasion and avoidance and how such cooperation impacts capital flows and national tax policies.
+My current focus is on the historical emergence and domestic politics of tax havens.
+How have these jurisdictions produced and defended what wealthy elites and their enablers perceive as stability?
+I'm generally interested in theories of power and hierarchies in international relations, the historical political economy of global inequality, and the interaction between state-building and taxation.

 The Hypocritical Hegemon: How the United States Shapes Global Rules against Tax Evasion and Avoidance, 2020, Ithaca, NY: Cornell University Press.